 Current Unconditional Admission Criteria Proposed Unconditional Admission Criteria Bachelor's degree from an accredited college or university.
 No change GPA of 3.0 or better in the last 60 credit hours.
 No change GRE: Verbal Reasoning: Minimum 145 or better.
 Quantitative Reasoning: Minimum 148 or better.
-Analytical Writing: Minimum 3 or better. better.
-GRE: Verbal Reasoning: Minimum 145 or better.
+Analytical Writing: Minimum 3 or better.
+Here is a second of the second of th GRE: Verbal Reasoning: Minimum 145 or better.
 Quantitative Reasoning: Minimum 148 or better.
 Analytical Writing: Minimum 3 or better.
-A 500-word Personal Statement, which describes your computer- related experience/skills, and what you wish to accomplish in the program.
+A 500-word Personal Statement, which describes your computer-related experience/skills, and what you wish to accomplish in the program.
 Criteria for assessing a personal statement: Reasons for decision to study in the computer science field How engaged with computer science Aspirations and goals for the future Programming skills based on computer-related experience Resume with contact information for three references